The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Agreement Authority Current Term Key Provision

-NTIA Cooperative Agreement US Dept. of Commerce Through ~2030 (renewed Aug 2024) Auto-renews every 6 years unless government acts
+NTIA Cooperative Agreement US Dept. of Commerce Through ~2030 (renewed Aug 2024) Auto-renews unless government acts

 .com Registry Agreement ICANN Through Dec 2030 (renewed Nov 2024) 7% annual price increases in years 3–6 of each cycle

 Amendment 35 (October 2018) was the turning point.
-Signed under the Trump administration, it eliminated NTIA's contractual right to initiate competitive bidding for the .com registry and granted Verisign authority to raise prices by up to 7% annually — in four of every six years — without cost justification.
-The DOJ's own Antitrust Division had warned in 2008 that Verisign "possesses significant market power" and that registrants "do not perceive other TLDs as substitutes" — but the price cap was removed anyway.
+It removed NTIA's contractual lever to initiate competitive bidding for the .com registry and granted Verisign authority to raise prices by up to 7% annually — in four of every six years — without cost justification.
+The DOJ's own Antitrust Division had warned in 2008 that Verisign "possesses significant market power" and that registrants "do not perceive other TLDs as substitutes" — a finding our resolution data is consistent with, since the alternatives are both smaller and, in the promotional cohort, far less live.
+The price cap was removed anyway.

 The Public Comment That Changed Nothing

-When ICANN proposed allowing .com price increases in 2020, it received 9,040 public comments — an organization that typically receives fewer than 50.
-95% of comments explicitly opposed the increases.
+When ICANN proposed allowing .com price increases in 2020, it received 9,040 public comments — for an organization that typically receives fewer than 50 — and the overwhelming majority opposed the increases.
 ICANN approved them anyway, stating it "was not a price regulator."
-In the same deal, Verisign agreed to pay ICANN $20 million over five years — a payment critics characterized as a "kickback" for approving the price hikes.
+In the same deal, Verisign agreed to pay ICANN $20 million over five years, a payment critics characterized as a "kickback" for approving the price hikes.

 The Regulatory Response